dnanexus/dxfuse/README.md

 # Known filesystem issues

-1. The [Bazil FUSE](https://bazil.org/fuse/) library presents symbolic links as regular files.
-This is something we need to explore.
-2. There is no natural match for DNAnexus applets and workflows, so they are presented as block devices.
-The do not behave like block devices, but the shell knows to color code them differently from files and directories.
+* There is no natural match for DNAnexus applets and workflows, so they are presented as block devices.
+They do not behave like block devices, but the shell colors them differently from files and directories.